zackpyle/etch-docs/docs/docs/elements/dynamic-elements/advanced-nav.md

 ---
-title: Basic Menu
+title: Advanced Nav
 ---

-# Basic Menu
+# Advanced Nav

 This element is not currently available, but is planned.
 Check back soon.